 During May 2020, the Company entered into a securities purchase agreement with certain accredited investors for a registered direct offering of 1,396,826 shares of common stock, par value \$0.01 per share.
 The shares were registered pursuant to the Company's registration statement on Form S-3 (File No. 333-234073) (the "Shelf Registration Statement") which was declared effective by the SEC on December 20, 2019.
 In a concurrent private placement, the Company also issued such investors warrants to purchase up to an aggregate of 1,396,826 shares of our common stock.
 The Warrants were not registered pursuant to the Shelf Registration Statement.
-The Company agreed that, as soon as practicable, it shall file a registration statement providing for the resale of the shares of our common stock issuable upon the exercise of the warrants and to use commercially reasonable efforts to cause the registration statement to become effective.
+The Company filed a registration statement providing for the resale of the shares of common stock issuable upon the exercise of the Warrants, which was declared effective on July 21, 2020.
 The Shares and the Warrants were sold at a combined offering price of \$1.575 per Share and associated Warrant.
 Each Warrant is exercisable immediately upon issuance at an exercise price of \$1.45 per share and will expire five and one-half years from the issue date.
 The sale of the offering shares and associated warrants resulted in gross proceeds of \$2,200,001 and net proceeds of \$1,930,101 after deducting the placement agent fees and estimated offering expenses payable by the Company.
 The Company used approximately \$482,525 of the net proceeds from the offering to repay certain indebtedness and agreed to use the remaining net proceeds from the offering for general corporate purposes.
 The offering closed on May 8, 2020.